deepgram-devs/game-twilio-deepgram-distributor/README.md

 ## Pre-requisites

 You will need the following:
-* a Deepgram API Key
+* A Twilio account with a Twilio number (the free tier will work).
-* a Twilio phone number
+* A Deepgram API Key - [get an API Key here](https://console.deepgram.com/signup?jump=keys).

 ## Spinning Up the Server